-A. Harassment
+B. Harassment

-Bergen Community College prohibits harassment against any employee, student, visitor, or guest on the basis of any class protected by College policy or law as identified in Section I.A. above.
+Bergen Community College prohibits harassment against any employee, student, applicant, visitor, or guest on the basis of any class protected by College policy or law as identified in Section I.A. above.
 This policy is not meant to inhibit or prohibit educational content or discussions inside or outside of the classroom that include germane but controversial or sensitive subject matters.
-The sections below describe the specific forms of prohibited harassment under College policy.
+The sections below describe the specific forms of prohibited harassment under the Title IX policy.